 There are many recipes on the Internet for gallbladder cleanses or flushes to remove gallstones.
 These generally include some combination of apples, apple juice, apple cider vinegar, lemon or grapefruit juice, magnesium (usually in the form of Epsom salts), and a large quantity of olive oil.

-Components of the apple juice are supposed to soften the stones and the olive oil is supposed to force the gallbladder to contract and push the softened gallstones into the intestine.
+Components of the apple juice are supposed to soften the stones, and the olive oil is supposed to force the gallbladder to contract and push the softened stones into the intestine.

 Treatment in the Future

 Scientists still have a lot to learn about the factors that cause and prevent gallstone formation.
 Hopefully, in the near future they will understand the stones and their production better and will have improved treatment methods that don't require removal of the gallbladder.
 Modern surgical techniques for removing the gallbladder are efficient, and we can live well without the organ.
 It would be nice if stones could be removed without surgery and if the gallbladder could be left in the body, though.

 - Gallbladder and biliary tract from the Merck Manual

 - Information about gallstones from the NIH (National Institutes of Health)

 - Facts about gallstone treatment from the NHS (National Health Service)